-What Can a Handyman Do in Richmond, Kentucky?
+What Can a Handyman Do Without a License in Richmond, Kentucky?

 In Kentucky, there is no single statewide "handyman" or "general contractor" license for basic repair/remodel work; licensing is primarily trade-specific (electric, plumbing, HVAC, etc.) and/or handled locally by city/county building permit offices.
 In Richmond (Madison County), you should expect to register for local occupational/business tax and obtain permits for regulated work even if you are a small handyman.
 Kentucky does not use a simple statewide dollar-threshold handyman exemption that replaces required trade licenses—licensed trades still require the proper state license regardless of job size.